gpaux/Mediana/CaseStudy03.md

        method = "TTest")
 {% endhighlight %}

-## Evaluation Model
+## Define an Evaluation Model

 It is reasonable to consider the following success criteria in this case study:

 - **Marginal power:** Probability of a significant outcome in each patient population.

 - **Disjunctive power:** Probability of a significant treatment effect in the overall population (OP) or marker-positive subpopulation (M+).
 This metric defines the overall probability of success in this clinical trial.

 - **Conjunctive power:** Probability of simultaneously achieving significance in the overall population and marker-positive subpopulation.
-This criterion will be useful if the trial’s sponsor is interested in pursuing an enhanced efficacy claim ([Millen et al., 2012](http://dij.sagepub.com/content/46/6/647.abstract)).
+This criterion will be useful if the trial's sponsor is interested in pursuing an enhanced efficacy claim ([Millen et al., 2012](http://dij.sagepub.com/content/46/6/647.abstract)).

 The following evaluation model applies the three criteria to the two tests listed in the analysis model: